 If you or a loved one was injured at a bar or restaurant, you might be entitled to financial compensation to cover your injuries.
-The Maryland lawyers for injuries at a bar or restaurant at the Law Offices of Randolph Rice represent injury victims and fight to get them compensation for their injuries.
+The Maryland lawyers for injuries at a bar or restaurant at Rice, Murtha & Psoras represent injury victims and fight to get them compensation for their injuries.
 For a free legal consultation on your potential injury case, call our lawyers today to set up a free legal consultation at (410) 694-7291.

 Types of Accidents and Injuries at a Bar or Restaurant

 If you were out at a bar or restaurant, the last thing you should have to be concerned with is safety.
 The food you eat at a restaurant should be safe to eat, and the premises should be safe for you to walk and sit and enjoy a meal or a good time.
 When the owners and operators of the establishment fail to take cleanliness and safety into account, patrons can be injured in a number of ways.